I can’t work today.

 If an employee is sick and cannot work their shift, they are required to get a manager’s approval.
 How do they reach a manager?

 There is no longer a phone system in the stores.
-Employees do not have access to store schedules and do not know who is working.
-In most stores there are multiple leaders, so an employee could easily reach a manager who has the day off.
+Employees do not have access to store schedules and do not always know which manager is working.
+Most stores have multiple leaders, so an employee could easily reach a manager who has the day off.

 Objectives